mzazon/awesome-cloud-projects/aws/extracting-insights-from-text/extracting-insights-from-text.md

    echo "✅ Created IAM role: ${COMPREHEND_ROLE_ARN}"
    ```

    The service role is now configured with the necessary permissions to read from S3 input buckets and write results to output buckets.
-This foundational security setup enables all subsequent batch processing operations while maintaining proper access controls.
+This foundational security setup enables all subsequent batch processing operations while maintaining proper access controls following AWS security best practices.

 2. **Perform Real-time Sentiment Analysis**:

    Sentiment analysis is the foundation of customer feedback understanding, providing immediate insights into customer emotions and satisfaction levels.
 Amazon Comprehend's real-time sentiment detection can process individual texts in milliseconds, making it perfect for chatbots, social media monitoring, and customer service applications.
-The service returns both a sentiment label (POSITIVE, NEGATIVE, NEUTRAL, MIXED) and confidence scores for each sentiment.
+The service returns both a sentiment label (POSITIVE, NEGATIVE, NEUTRAL, MIXED) and confidence scores for each sentiment, enabling precise filtering and quality control.

    ```bash
    # Analyze sentiment of individual text samples